-This web site is dedicated to the more than 300 victims of sexual and other misconduct by personnel at Saint John’s University, Saint John’s Preparatory School, Saint John’s Abbey, the Liturgical Press, Hill Museum and Manuscript Library and the School of Theology in Collegeville, Minnesota (USA).
+This web site is dedicated to the 260+ known victims of sexual and other misconduct by over 100 members [ View ] of Saint John’s community in Collegeville, Minnesota (USA).
+The community includes Saint John’s Abbey, Saint John’s University, Saint John’s Prep School, the Liturgical Press, the Hill Museum and Manuscript Library and the School of Theology.

 Ten of those credibly accused of sexual misconduct (including sodomy of a minor) still live on campus and are able to walk freely among the students.

-Father Dan Ward and Father Mel Taylor are currently under investigation for sexual misconduct.
+As of June of 2013, Father Dan Ward and Father Mel Taylor remain under investigation (since October of 2012) for sexual misconduct.
 For years, Father Ward has been Saint John’s chief legal strategist with regard to sexual misconduct.
-According to his alleged victims, Father Ward has been molesting and threatening both male and female students (along with young monks, wives and nuns) since 1974.
+According to multiple alleged victims, Father Ward has been molesting and threatening both male and female students since 1974.

 Many personnel on campus have looked the other way as young students — and young monks — were victimized.
 To this day, not a single person on campus has had the courage to say, “ENOUGH!”

-Football coach John Gagliardi, by his own account, has known about misconduct on campus since the 1950′s.
-Despite his knowledge and understanding of the problem in the 50s, 60s and 70s, Gagliardi has yet to comment on sexual misconduct at Saint John’s, despite being quite open about Joe Paterno, Jerry Sandusky and the problems at Penn State.
+Even football coach John Gagliardi, by his own account, knew about misconduct on campus.
+Despite his knowledge and understanding of the problem in the 50s, 60s and 70s, Gagliardi has yet to comment on sexual misconduct at Saint John’s, despite being very open about Joe Paterno, Jerry Sandusky and the problems at Penn State.

 Abbot John Klassen and Fr.
 Rene McGraw have each referred to the “crimes” committed in Collegeville.
 Despite their deep knowledge of those crimes, Klassen, McGraw and Father Dan Ward, along with those members of the Saint John’s community who have remained silent, including Gagliardi and others, have done their best to keep the real history of abuse and misconduct out of the public eye.

-In 2004, Klassen, also the Saint John’s University Chancellor, refused to release Bruce Wollmering’s name to the public because of the effect that such an announcement would have on fund raising and enrollment.
-Klassen was also worried that Wollmering would be connected to the disappearance of Joshua Guimond, a student at Saint John’s.
-While Klassen kept Wollmering’s name from the public, he reoffended.
+In 2004, for example, Abbot Klassen refused to release Father Bruce Wollmering’s name to the public because of the effect that such an announcement would have on fund raising and enrollment.
+Klassen, who is also Saint John’s University’s chancellor, was also worried that Father Wollmering would be connected to the disappearance of Joshua Guimond, a student at Saint John’s.
+While Abbot Klassen kept Father Wollmering’s name from the public, Wollmering reoffended.